iomesh/docs/docs/stateful-applications/iomesh-for-mongodb.md

               storage: 10Gi
     ```

-2. Apply the yaml config:
+6. Run the following command to apply the YAML file.

     ```bash
     kubectl apply -f mongodb-statefulset.yaml
     ```

-IOMesh Storage will create Persistent Volumes for each MongoDB pod.
-These volumes use ext4 file system with a replica factor of 2 and thin provision.

-## Operate MongoDB Data

-Users can use the features provided by IOMesh storage to perform such operations as expansion/snapshot/rollback/clone of the Persistent Volumes where MongoDB data are located, see the reference for details [application-operations](https://docs.iomesh.com/volume-operations/snapshot-restore-and-clone)
+Persistent volumes will be created by IOMesh for each MongoDB pod, and each persistent volume will have configurations such as filetype and replication factor as configured in the StorageClass.

+Once done, Once done, you can expand, snapshot, or clone persistent volumes where MySQL data are located.
+For details, refer to [application-operations](https://docs.iomesh.com/volume-operations/snapshot-restore-and-clone)